-The Board has appointed The Bank of New York Mellon Trust Company, N.A., (the "Paying Agent," "Registrar" or "Paying Agent/Registrar") having its principal corporate trust office and its principal payment office in Dallas, Texas, as the initial Paying Agent/Registrar for the Bonds.
+The Board has appointed The Bank of New York Mellon Trust Company, N.A., having its principal corporate trust office and its principal payment office in Dallas, Texas, as the initial paying agent/registrar (the "Paying Agent/Registrar," "Paying Agent," or "Registrar") for the Bonds.
 The principal of and interest on the Bonds shall be paid to DTC, which will make distribution of the amounts so paid.
 See "BOOK-ENTRY-ONLY SYSTEM."